named-data/python-ndn/docs/src/app.rst

 + Express Interests and handle the Data coming back.
 + Register and unregister a route with an Interest handling function.

+This package does not support PIT token.
+To use PIT token, consider using :mod:`ndn.appv2` package.

 .. _label-keyword-arguments:

 Keyword Arguments